Offline, Self-Hostable, and Single Player MMOs

 - tbaMUD - A modern continuation of the CircleMUD codebase (derived from the above DikuMUD).

-- SmaugFUSS - A modern update of the Smaug MUD (DikuMUD derivative).
+- SmaugFUSS - A maintained update of the Smaug MUD (DikuMUD derivative).
 See also the Star Wars projects SWRFuss and SWFoteFUSS.

 - Dusk - An open source graphical MUD that was very recently revived.
 I’m not sure how much is here yet.